pedrolcl/cachetest/README.md

 ## branch `cache-test`, pull request #1 - pedrolcl/cachetest/pull/1

 This method implements the cache using `actions/cache/save@v4` and `actions/cache/restore@v4`.
-The build system is responsible for downloading the test file when the cache does not exist.
+The CMake build system is responsible for downloading the test file when the cache does not exist.

 ## branch `alternative-cache`, pull request #2 - pedrolcl/cachetest/pull/2

-This method uses `ethanjli/cached-download-action` to handle both downloading the test file and store/restore the cache.
+This method uses `ethanjli/cached-download-action@v0.1.3` to handle both downloading the test file and store/restore the cache.
 See https://github.com/ethanjli/cached-download-action.

 ## caveats